-Katie's Unconscious Mind Creates Brass Foil
+Katie's Subconscious Creates Brass Foil

 Think about this.
-Her mind causes the foil to materialize.
+Katie's mind causes the foil to materialize.
 There is no other plausible explanation.
-In fact, Dr. Braude believes she produces brass rather than gold for a reason-albeit a subconscious one.
+As mentioned in Chapter One, Dr. Braude believes she produces brass rather than gold for a reason-albeit a subconscious one.
 Katie has a very difficult and tense relationship with her husband.
 Once she apported a carving set.
 It just appeared.
-And her husband-apparently non-plussed-said, "So what?
+And her husband-apparently nonplussed-said, "So what?
 It's not worth anything."